 Join LVBC as we strive for a safer, more convenient, and less stressed bicycle transportation network in the Lebanon Valley and region.
 You are joining an advocacy community who cares about bicyclists of all ages, skills and incomes.
 The 2017 membership dues is any contribution that you are willing to provide.
 You can join by PayPal which allows for use of a credit card or you can pay by check.
 Go to "Contribute" at the Menu Bar to access the form or pay on line through PayPal.
 Your contribution is tax deductible.

 Every 4th Saturday from March through November, the Earn A Bike program gets together to fix up old bikes.
 In collaboration with the Lebanon Rescue Mission, Jubilee, the VA and others, the Earn A Bike program helps people earn bikes for transportation to work and to share the joy of biking.
-With volunteers from the Lebanon Valley Bicycle Coalition and the generous donation of warehouse space by E&E Metal Fab, the Earn A Bike program has provided more than 50 bikes for guys seeking to improve their lives while having fun fixing up old bikes.
+E&E Metal Fab provides critically needed warehouse space.

 No bicycle mechanic experience is necessary.
 Please join us.
 You're likely to make a few new friends along the way while learning some repair techniques.
 Donations of repairable bikes are always needed.
 If you have questions, call Scott at 717 273-1571.